 The two remaining Threadripper 2 models – the Ryzen Threadripper 2970X and Ryzen Threadripper 2920X – won’t be available on the shelves until a still-unspecified date in October.
 Those are the 24-core, 48-thread and 12-core, 24-thread parts that will complete the full second generation HEDT Ryzen lineup this year.

-The AMD Ryzen Threadripper 2990WX will lead the charge with its ludicrous 32-cores and 64-threads of simultaneously multithreaded compute power.
-It will feature a base clock of 3GHz and boost up to an impressive 4.2GHz right out of the box.
+The AMD Ryzen Threadripper 2990WX leads the charge with its ludicrous 32-cores and 64-threads of simultaneously multi-threaded compute power.
+It features a base clock of 3GHz and boost up to an impressive 4.2GHz right out of the box.
 It will also come with 64MB of super speedy L3 cache and run with a 250W TDP.
-For the privilege, you’ll be asked to cough up a cool $1,799.
+For the privilege, you’re going to have to cough up a cool $1,749.

-The second chip arriving August, although not until the 31st, is the Ryzen Threadripper 2950X.
+The second chip, launching today, is the Ryzen Threadripper 2950X.
 This is a 16-core / 32-thread chip that boosts a little higher than the preeminent chip, at 3.5GHz base and 4.4GHz boost.
 It also comes with half the L3 cache, fitting for half the cores, and just a 180W TDP.
 With this CPU priced at $899, you’ll have to part with half the cash, too.